 - 1. The name and relationship of the person making the report. - 2.
-The date, time and location the missing student was last seen. - 3.
-The general routine or habits of the suspected missing student (e.g. visiting friends who live off-campus, working a job away from campus) including any recent changes in behavior or demeanor.

-- 4. The missing student's cell phone number (if known by the reporter). - 5.
+The date, time and location the missing student was last - 3.
+The general routine or habits of the suspected missing student (e.g. - visiting friends who live off-campus, working a job away from campus) including any recent changes in behavior or demeanor. - 4.
+The missing student's cell phone number (if known by the reporter). - 5.
 Whether local law enforcement has been notified.

-Upon notification from any entity that a student may be missing, the University, in collaboration with the appropriate on -campus law enforcement agency, may use any or all of the following resources to assist in locating the student.
+Upon notification from any entity that a student may be missing, the University, in collaboration with the appropriate on-campus law enforcement agency, may use any or all of the following resources to assist in locating the student.

 - 1. Call and text the student's cell phone. - 2.
 Go to the student's residence hall room. - 3.
 Talk to the student's RA, roommate, and floor mates to see if anyone can confirm the missing student's whereabouts and/or confirm the date, time, and location the student was last seen. - 4.
 Secure a current student ID or other photo of the student from a friend. - 5.
 Send the student an email. - 6.
-Check all possible locations mentioned by the parties above including, but not limited to, library, residence hall lounges, classroom and recreational facilities, etc.
+Check all possible locations mentioned by the parties above including, but not limited to, library, residence hall lounges, classroom and recreational facilities, etc. - 7.
+Contact or call any other on-campus or off-campus friends or contacts that are made known.
+This could include checking a student's social networking sites such as Myspace, Facebook and Twitter. - 8.
+Ascertain the student's car make, model and license plate number. - 9.
+Obtain electronic logs in order to determine the last time the student accessed the Kean University network and/ or determine when the student last entered or exited campus buildings. - 10.
+If appropriate, contact local law enforcement in the student's hometown for assistance in locating and ensuring the safety of the student.
+At the Wenzhou-Kean campus, local law enforcement may be contacted for assistance in locating and ensuring the safety of the student.